 Stefani Sassos

-Always adhere to a brand's age and weight specifications.
-Many have a starting age of 18 months or age 2.
-"Every child is different, and parents know best whether or not a learning tower is intellectually and physically developmentally appropriate for their child," said Rothman.
+Adhere to a brand's age and weight specifications.
+Those on our list have a starting age of either 18 months or 2 years old.
+"Every child is different, and parents know best whether a learning tower is intellectually and physically developmentally appropriate for their child," said Rothman.

-"My biggest thing with these towers is that kids have to be the right age," agreed Sassos.
+"My biggest concern with these towers is that kids have to be the right age," said Sassos.
 "I tried to use one too soon with my daughter when she was a year old and we had an accident."
 So, don't rush it!

 Are learning towers safe?